IPTnet/ipt_connect/CONTRIBUTING.md

 Some messages may be shown.
 If there are no errors, then just go to the next step.

-(If you ran into IPTdev_"your case" error, just use this command:
+(If you ran into IPTdev_"your case" error, just use this command):
 ```bash
 python manage.py makemigrations IPTdev_"your case"
 ```
-)

 9. Open [127.0.0.1:8000/IPTdev/](http://127.0.0.1:8000/IPTdev/) in your favourite browser!
 If everything went right, you will see a development instance of `ipt_connect` filled  with test data!